Before you go, why not get a free pest control quote...

 The easiest way to identify Argentine ants without a microscope is by the wide ant trails they will leave, which are typically three to five ants wide.
 When you trace these back to the colony, you’ll find a huge number of ants.
 These colonies contain multiple queens, which may number in the hundreds.
 For every 15 queens, there are approximately 1,000 worker ants.
 An established Argentine ant colony is difficult to miss.

-Another way you might identify Argentine ants is by the smell.
+Another way you might identify them is by the smell.
 When they are crushed, these ants emit a musty odor.
 Though you may not make the connection at first, the musty smell around your home could be a sign of an ant infestation.

 In the United States, Argentine ants are most commonly found in the southern part of the country as well as California and Hawaii.
 Less commonly, infestations have been found in the Pacific Northwest, Midwest, Maryland, and Arizona.